Lasing from a Quantum-Dot-Like Buried Heterostructure in an InP Nanobeam Cavity

-To further confirm that the lasing threshold is reached, the devices were also characterized in a second setup.
-In the second setup, an optical spectrum analyzer (AQ6370D, Yokogawa) was used to measure the output, which provides improved spectral resolution.
+To further confirm that the lasing threshold is reached, the devices were also characterized in a secound setup.
+In setup 2 the measurements were likewise performed at room temperature using the same continuous-wave pump, but with an optical spectrum analyzer (AQ6370D, Yokogawa), providing improved spectral resolution.
 The results are shown in Fig.~\ref{fig:Spectra}.
-Here, it is seen that the extracted linewidths are near the resolution limit of 0.02~nm, and are therefore likely limited by it.
-The linewidth observed at the lowest pump powers is quite uncertain due to the limited signal-to-noise ratio.
+Here, it is seen that the extracted linewidths are near the resolution limit of 0.02~nm, and are therefore likely instrument limited, consistent with lasing operation.
+The linewidth extracted at the lowest pump powers is subject to significant uncertainty due to the limited signal-to-noise ratio.
 The redshift at the highest pump powers is consistent with pump-induced heating and associated refractive-index changes \cite{nomuraRoomTemperatureContinuouswave2006, lingluGainCompressionThermal2009}.

-In the next part of the paper, the comparative performance of lasers with larger BH sizes is considered.
-In addition to providing deterministic placement of a small active region, the BH technology also enables systematic control over its size.
-This allows us to study how the threshold of such a nanolaser depends on the size of the active medium.
+We next consider the comparative performance of lasers with larger BH sizes.
+In addition to providing deterministic placement of a small active region, the lithographic definition of the BH also enables systematic control over its size.
+This allows us to study how the threshold of the nanolaser devices depends on the size of the active medium.
 An input-output curve is captured for all fabricated devices with BH sizes ranging from 107 to 212 nm.
-For all these devices, a clear threshold was found.
-The extracted thresholds are shown as a function of the BH size in figure \ref{fig:Thresholds_vs_theory}.
+For all these devices, a clear threshold was found using the same method as described previously.
+The extracted thresholds are shown as a function of the BH size in figure \ref{fig:Thresholds_vs_theory}(a).

-The intrinsic lasing threshold can be estimated from the steady-state gain-loss condition by assuming a logarithmic material gain, $g(N)=g_0\ln(N/N_\mathrm{tr})$, where $g_0$ is the gain coefficient and $N_\mathrm{tr}$ is the transparency carrier density \cite{coldren2012diode}.
+The lasing threshold can be estimated from the steady-state gain-loss condition by assuming a logarithmic material gain, $g(N)=g_0\ln(N/N_\mathrm{tr})$, where $g_0$ is the gain coefficient and $N_\mathrm{tr}$ is the transparency carrier density \cite{coldren2012diode}.
 At threshold, the modal gain equals the cavity loss, $\Gamma v_g g(N_\mathrm{th}) = 1/\tau_p$, where $\Gamma$ is the optical confinement factor, $v_g$ is the group velocity in the cavity, and $\tau_p$ is the photon lifetime.
 This yields the threshold carrier density

 From this expression, it is seen that a laser will operate close to the transparency $N_\mathrm{th}\sim N_\mathrm{tr}$, when the gain and confinement factor are high compared to the loss.
 The corresponding pump-power threshold can be estimated as